kareman/Revolver/README.md

 Revolver is dependent on:

- - Swift 2.2 standard library
+ - Swift 3.0 standard library
  - Foundation
  - libdispatch
  - SwiftyJSON

 Revolver can run on:

- - Mac OS X
+ - macOS
  - iOS
  - Linux (any distro capable of supporting the Swift runtime)

 Revolver can be compiled on:

- - Mac OS X
+ - macOS
  - Linux (any distro capable of supporting the Swift runtime)

+If you for some reason need Swift 2 compatibility, check out the [swift-2.2][swift-2.2-branch] branch.
+Fair warning though, the branch has been frozen and remains unmaintained.

 ## Documentation